py-mine/mcproto/changes/README.md

 multiple PRs.
 Making huge PRs that address several unrelated topics at once are generally a bad practice, and should be avoided.

+## Preview changelog

 To preview the latest changelog, run `towncrier build --draft --version [version number]`.
 (For version number, you can pretty much enter anything as this is just for a draft version.
 For true builds, this would be the next version number, so for example, if the current version is 1.0.2, next one will be one either 1.0.3, or 1.1.0, or 2.0.0.
 But for drafts, you can also just enter something like `next` for the version, as it's just for your own private preview.)

+To make this a bit easier, there is a taskipy task running the command above, so you can just use `poetry run task changelog-preview` to see the changelog, if you don't like remembering new commands.

 For more info, check out the [documentation](https://towncrier.readthedocs.io/en/latest/tutorial.html) for the `towncrier` project.